Tech Content

 As of 2023, the GET Protocol has been used for over 1.5 million tickets across various events in Europe.
 Notable adopters include GUTS Tickets in the Netherlands and WICKET in South Korea.

 Other global initiatives include the UK's ban on ticket bots and making it illegal to use automated software to bulk-buy tickets.
-In addition, Australia's recent push for ticket resale price caps continues and it succeded by limiting resale prices to 110% of the original price.
+In addition, Australia's recent push for ticket resale price caps continues, and it succeeded by limiting resale prices to 110% of the original price.

 Challenges and Future Outlook